12 steps to incorporating in Norway in 2023

-- Before Healy Consultants proceeds with company incorporation, our Client settles our engagement fees and signs our standard engagement letter.
-Healy Consultants provides our Client with a detailed engagement project plan, outlining expected procedures, and Norway incorporation timelines.
-This helps minimize any inconvenience to our Client;
+- Before Healy Consultants Group PLC proceeds with company incorporation, our Client settles our engagement fees and signs our standard engagement letter.
+Healy Consultants provides our Client with a detailed Engagement Project Plan, outlining expected procedures, and Norway incorporation timelines.
+This helps minimise any unexpected surprises, or inconvenience, to our Client;

-- Healy Consultants’ Norway incorporation service provider collects the required due diligence from our Client, including passport copies, proof of address, and details of the company’s intended activities;
+- Healy Consultants Group PLC collects the required due diligence from our Client, including passport copies, proof of address, and details of the company’s intended activities;

-- Our incorporation team submits the corporate documents, along with proof of payment of minimum capital, to the Norwegian Register of Business Enterprises.
-Approximately one week later, the Register of Business Enterprises issues a Certificate of Registration, along with a business enterprise organization number, copies of which are scanned, and e-mailed to our Client;
+- Approximately one week later, the Register of Business Enterprises issues a Certificate of Registration, along with a business enterprise organisation number.
+Copies of these documents are scanned and e-mailed to our Client;

-- Following Norway company set up, Healy Consultants provides our company with a complete company kit including i) original certificate of incorporation ii) a bound copy of Norway government approved Articles of Association iii) original share certificates iv) an original Norway government receipt as evidence of payment of annual Norway incorporation and license fees and v) company incorporation services feedback survey for our Client to complete;
+- Following Norway company set up, Healy Consultants Group PLC provides our company with a complete company kit including i) original Certificate of Incorporation ii) a bound copy of Norway government-approved Articles of Association iii) original share certificates iv) an original Norway government receipt as evidence of payment of annual Norway incorporation and licence fees and v) a company incorporation services feedback survey for our Client to complete;

-- To support Norway company setup, Healy Consultants’ banking team completes corporate bank account opening for our Client.
-The account includes world-class multi-currency internet banking facilities and our Client is not required to visit Norway to complete this task;
+- To support Norway company setup, Healy Consultants’ Banking Team completes corporate bank account opening for our Client.
+The account includes world-class multi-currency internet banking facilities;

-- To support company, Healy Consultants provides our Client with a local business address in Norway for invoicing purposes, together with telephone, fax, and email support where required.
-If required, Healy Consultants assists our Client to locate business premises in Norway and recruit local staff;
+- To support company, Healy Consultants Group PLC provides our Client with a local business address in Norway for invoicing purposes, together with telephone, fax, and email support, where required.
+If needed, Healy Consultants assists our Client to locate business premises in Norway and recruit local staff;

-- After Norway business incorporation, Healy Consultants assists our Client to obtain corporate finance, trade finance, and to open merchant accounts.
+- After Norway business incorporation, Healy Consultants Group PLC assists our Client to obtain corporate finance, trade finance, and to open merchant accounts.

 Frequently asked questions